yuweisung/aiven/README.md

    From the dashboard, you can create an InfluxDB service to store the kafka service metrics data and a grafana service to show kafka metrics.

 4. Service integration
+   In the Kafka Service page, Metrics tab, click on **Enable Metrics Integration** and pick *Existing service*, then choose the influxDB service from the list, then click **Enable**.
+Aiven Cloud will start ingesting Kafka metrics to influxDB. </br>
+   In the InfluxDB service page, you can **Enable Dashboard integration**, and pick the Grafana Service as target. </br>
+   Go to Grafana service page, you can use the username and credential to login Grafana WebUI and check the Kafka metrics. </br>

+5. Kafka service access credential (cert authentication)

 ### Spring Boot starter with kafka on VS Code

+1. Create a Spring Boot project using initiator

+2. Fill in application properties

+3. Define model class

+4. Use kafka template in Spring Boot application runner

+5. Troubleshootings

 ### Check topic content on Aiven web

+1. Go to Aiven dashboard -> Kafka service -> Topics -> Topic => **Fetch Message** (Format: binary)
+2. You should see the base64 encoded keys and messages.
+Click on base64 decode to check the content.
+3. You can also check (format: json) and **Fetch Message**.
+It triggered an internal error from the WebUI.
+I checked the log and found that the **Fetch Message** is using python kafka consumer to get the json content.
+I guess python consumer cannot deserialize the json message I use in Spring Boot.
 ### Next: consume (test) and json schema

+1. Create a kafka consume in spring boot app and make sure spring boot app can ser/de the json message.
+2. Use schema server to help json schema.